-YEAR ENDED 31 DECEMBER 2019 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2019 (Expressed in Jamaican dollars unless otherwise indicated)

-- (d) Use of estimates and judgements (continued): - (ii) Revenue recognition under IFRS 15- Revenue from contracts with customers - Principal versus agent considerations

-The Company enters into contracts with its customers to acquire, on their behalf, equipment produced by foreign suppliers.
+- (d) Use of estimates and judgements (continued): - (ii) Revenue recognition under IFRS 15- Revenue from contracts with customers - Principal versus agent considerations The Company enters into contracts with its customers to acquire, on their behalf, equipment produced by foreign suppliers.
 Under these contracts, the Company provides procurement services (i.e., coordinating the selection of suitable suppliers and managing the ordering and delivery of the imported equipment).